TimPetricola/Credy/readme.md

 * Remove luhn validation for *China UnionPay* and *Diners Club enRoute*

 ## Data source
-All data is coming from the [Bank card number](http://en.wikipedia.org/wiki/Bank_card_number) page and the [List of Issuer Identification Numbers](http://en.wikipedia.org/wiki/List_of_Issuer_Identification_Numbers) on [Wikipedia](http://wikipedia.org).
+All data is coming from the [Bank card number](http://en.wikipedia.org/wiki/Bank_card_number) page and the now deleted [List of Issuer Identification Numbers](http://en.wikipedia.org/wiki/List_of_Issuer_Identification_Numbers) on Wikipedia.
 I do not assume the responsibility for wrong data.

 ## License
 Credy is released under the [MIT License](http://opensource.org/licenses/MIT).